robertangeles/prompts/write_micro_essay.md

 - Ask thought-provoking questions to encourage reader reflection.
 - Use ""you"" and ""your"" to directly address the reader.
 - Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
-- Use idioms, colloquialisms, anecdotes or creative language.
+- Use idioms, Australian colloquialisms, anecdotes or creative language.
 - Avoid metaphors and clichés.
 - Avoid generalizations.
 - Do not be vague or overly broad specially if you are covering a wide range of topics